cloudobserver/ammas-tour-info/README.md

 ### Other fans
 During Devi Bhava, the darshan hall may become very hot and then we need two more fans on the stage, which means a total of four fans.
 These additional fans are positioned to cool off those coming for darshan.
 These fans don't need to be as tall as the main darshan fans.

-As of summer tour 2019, the tour trucks bring all four fans for the stage.
+On the summer tour, the tour trucks bring all four fans for the stage.
 However fans occasionally break down or get lost or borrowed.
 Or there may be a surprise request for a fan or two.
 So it is wise, but not required, for each city to bring two good fans to the program hall.

 ## Stage
 Once the stage is set up, it is virtually impossible to reposition it.
 Therefore always check with tour coordinators for current requirements for stage length, width, height, and clearance behind the stage.
 Requirements can change at any time.